 At the end of a long day of walking, you may want to take off your hiking shoes and give your feet a rest.
 But you’ll still need something on your feet to walk around.
 That’s where flip flops or river shoes worn with socks are perfect.

 Lights the way and keeps your hands free.
 If you’re camping, headlamps are of course absolutely essential.

 Carry a reusable (1 litre preferable) water bottle on you and refill along the way.
 Even if you plan on staying at homestays, limit the usage of plastic bottles although they are easily available.
 Try to avoid them especially on the roads as you’ll face a problem while disposing of them and it will only litre the place further.
 So it’s best to carry a reusable bottle or flask as per your convenience and choice.

 8) Sun protection: Sunscreen, hat and sunglasses are a must!

 The sun’s rays are exceptionally powerful at altitude and you’ll find yourself especially exposed when there isn’t a cloud in the sky.
 As you advance higher in elevation, the sun becomes scary strong.
 So even if you tan beautifully on the beach without any sunscreen, be sure to pack ample and strong sunscreen.
 Bring the highest SPF sunscreen you can find.
 Carry a hat that will protect your face from the sun.
-Trekking with sunburn on your head, face or hands will leave you miserable.
+Trekking with a sunburn on your head, face or hands will leave you miserable.
 And if your sunburn is bad enough, you’ll almost feel flu-like.
-Also be sure to have sunglasses with quality lenses that protect your eyes.
+Also, be sure to have sunglasses with quality lenses that protect your eyes.
 Otherwise, they too will become burned and sore.

 - Moisturizing skin cream